-A brand guide for all aspiring jewellers
+A brand guide for all aspiring jewelers

-The latest book on the block ‘A Bejewelled Life’ launched by Farah Khan Ali, to celebrate her 25 years in the industry, has garnered a lot of international fame about the look and feel of the book to the beautiful curation done by everyone’s beloved Paola De Luca (an acclaimed jewellery trend forecaster).
+The latest book on the block ‘A Bejewelled Life’ launched by Farah Khan Ali, to celebrate her 25 years in the industry, has garnered a lot of international fame about the look and feel of the book to the beautiful curation done by everyone’s beloved Paola De Luca (an acclaimed jewelry trend forecaster).

 Like most designers, Farah’s design process is also depicting through her doodles and sketches but it also showcases the importance of travel in her life and how that has found a voice in her creations.
-One can also see snippets of her recently launched lifestyle collections and bejewelled scarves.
+One can also see snippets of her recently launched lifestyle collections and bejeweled scarves.

 The last chapter is very personal to Farah as it takes the readers into her inner world.
-Putting past, present and future of her personal life in front of the reader like an open book.
+Putting past, present, and future of her personal life in front of the reader like an open book.
 Her role as a daughter, wife, sister, mother… and a designer.